GoogleChrome/web.dev/src/site/content/en/media/bitrate/index.md

 So always start your conversion process with the highest quality source file you can get your hands on.
-Before doing anything, even before changing the codec or container, [check the file characteristics](../cheatsheet/#display-characteristics) and verify that your source file has a higher bitrate or resolution than your desired result.
+Before doing anything, even before changing the codec or container, [check the file characteristics](/media-cheat-sheet/#display-characteristics) and verify that your source file has a higher bitrate or resolution than your desired result.

 _Bitrate_ is the maximum number of bits used to encode one second of a media stream.
 The more bits used to encode a second of stream, the higher the fidelity.

-Unsurprisingly, bitrates the the web can handle are low.
-The table below shows you should target for common network conditions.
-For the sake of comparison, I've thrown in values for Blue-rays and DVDs.
+Unsurprisingly, bitrates the web can handle are low.
+The table below shows you what bitrate you should target for common network conditions.
+For the sake of comparison, I've thrown in values for Blu-rays and DVDs.

 {% Aside %}
 The web numbers are approximations.
 This chart should not be a substitute for